 The renewable energy report summarizes the renewable energy resources PenLight acquired to meet its renewable energy target.
 PenLight utilized Renewable Energy Credits (RECs) from regional wind projects, including Harvest Wind, to meet those requirements.

-The objective of this report is to describe the results of PenLight’s 2021 Conservation Potential Assessment (CPA), which estimates energy savings available by sector for the time period 2016–2035, with an emphasis on the 10-year period of 2022-2031.
+The objective of this report is to describe the results of PenLight’s Conservation Potential Assessment (CPA), which estimates energy savings available by sector for the time period 2022 to 2041, with an emphasis on the 10-year period of 2022 to 2031 and two-year period of 2022 to 2023.
 The assessment considered a wide range of conservation resources that are reliable, available and cost‐effective within the 20‐year time horizon.

 The conservation measures are based on the Northwest Power and Conservation Council’s Seventh Power Plan, and the methodologies used are consistent with the Council’s methods.
 The results provide energy savings estimates that will assist PenLight in its future resource and energy-efficiency program planning.

-Peninsula Light Co.’s CEIP covers the first Clean Energy Transportation Act (CETA) four-year interim compliance period beginning in 2022-ending 2025.
+Peninsula Light Co.’s CEIP covers the first Clean Energy Transportation Act (CETA) 4-year interim compliance period beginning in 2022-ending 2025.